conveyor/.allstar/README.md

-# Allstar configuration for GoogleContainerTools
+# Allstar configuration for Conveyor

 [Allstar](https://github.com/ossf/allstar) is a security-policy GitHub App.
 It is installed on this org, and this repo contains the configuration for that app.
 It